-Housing Choice Voucher Program InformationSome describe it as "rental/housing assistance", because it is available to extremely-low to low income residents of Leon County and is used to assist the family in meeting the goals of affordable housing and in preparation for home-ownership and/or financial stability.
+Housing Choice Voucher Program InformationThe program provides "rental/housing assistance", because it is available to extremely-low to low income residents of Leon County and is used to assist the family in meeting the goals of affordable housing in preparation for home-ownership financial stability.

-The Tallahassee Housing Authority has 1,835 housing choice vouchers in its Section 8 Program.
-The program is a federally funded (HUD) program, which subsidizes the rent for eligible low income households in the private sector.
+The Tallahassee Housing Authority has manages over 2,000 housing choice vouchers.
+The program is a federally funded (HUD) program, and subsidizes the rent for eligible low income households in the private sector.
 Rents for the units must be reasonable and pass the Housing Quality Standards inspection.
 THA conducts the inspections and determines the reasonableness of the rent request.
-The Section 8 family pays a percentage (generally 30% to 40% of its monthly income for shelter plus utilities) and the THA pays the difference directly to the owner of the unit.
+The participating family pays a percentage (generally 30% to 40%) of its monthly income for shelter plus utilities and the THA pays the difference directly to the owner of the unit.